purplesyringa/site/blog/recovering-garbled-bitcoin-addresses/index.md

 ```

 :::aside
-As no string can have two valid checksums, a typo in the last few characters of a Bitcoin address is certainly going to be noticed.
+As no string can have two valid checksums, a typo in the last few characters of a Bitcoin address will definitely be noticed.
 On the other hand, making a typo in other characters might lead to a hash collision, meaning that the typo is unnoticed with probability $2^{-32}$.
-This means that Bitcoin addresses are ever so slightly more protected against a typo at the end of the address, when the person writing the address by hand is more tired.
-This effect only exists because of a combination of two seemingly random choices: the checksum being appended to the data rather than prepended, and the use of big-endian as opposed to little-endian.
+This means that Bitcoin addresses are ever so slightly more protected against a typo at the end of the address when the person writing the address by hand is more tired.
+This effect only exists because of two seemingly random choices: the checksum being appended to the data rather than prepended, and the use of big-endian instead of little-endian.
 Whether this was a conscious decision made by Satoshi or just a lucky coincidence is an interesting question to ponder.
 :::

 It turns out that flipping the case of a letter affects a *subinterval* of the underlying byte string.
-Indeed, if you add a small number to a longer one, it's only reasonable that only its lower digits are changed (except in the unlikely cases when long carry propagation happens).
-The reason why some trailing bits are unchanged is that 58 is even, so e.g. the lowest three bytes of $x \cdot 58^{25}$ are necessarily zero.
+Indeed, if you add a small number to a longer one, it's quite reasonable that only its lower digits are changed (except in the unlikely cases when long carry propagation happens).
+Some trailing bits are unchanged because 58 is even, so, for instance, the lowest three bytes of $x \cdot 58^{25}$ are necessarily zero.

 That's worth researching.
-See, if flipping the case of some letters affects just the checksum, we don't have to iterate through all the combinations of those letters and compute the hash of the immutable 21-byte prefix each time, because we can just straightforwardly compute the checksum of the unchanged 21-byte prefix once and infer the correct letter cases from that.
-(On the other hand, if some letters affect just the first 21 bytes, that does not really let us optimize anything: two strings can easily have identical checksums.)
+See, if flipping the case of some letters affects just the checksum, we don't have to iterate through all the combinations of those letters and compute the hash of the immutable 21-byte prefix each time because we can straightforwardly compute the checksum of the unchanged 21-byte prefix once and infer the correct letter cases from that.
+Unfortunately, if some letters affect just the first 21 bytes, that does not really let us optimize anything: two strings can easily have identical checksums.

 <aside-inline-here />

-Here's the new algorithm: we shall recursively iterate our way through all combinations of cases, branching on the letters from left to right, and when we determine no further changes in case reflect on the leading 21 bytes, we stop guessing and just compute the hash directly.
+Here's the new algorithm: we shall recursively iterate our way through all combinations of cases, branching on the letters from left to right, and when we determine no further changes in case reflect on the leading 21 bytes, we stop guessing and compute the hash directly.

 ```rust expansible
 // snip